ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 He only clears his throat, sliding the key into the lock in a swift and sure movement, inserting it perfectly on the first attempt, "There's classified documents in here regarding both myself and Squadron.
 They won't let me ward the room, and the lock isn't a simple mechanism that can just be pulled, either."

-Dain glances over his shoulder at her in a moment of thought, then concludes: "I'll make sure I get you a copy of the key this week, before you leave,"
+Dain glances over his shoulder at her in a moment of thought, then concludes: "I'll make sure I get you a copy of the key this week, before you leave."

 The metal clicking of the locking cylinder pins is hushed as he shoves the door open, pivoting his upper body and grabbing Sloane's waist to sweep her inside, forcing her to enter before he does in a graceful pirouette motion.